Estimated reading time: 4 minutes

 Will USD keep the payments throne?

 In theory, the implications of Trump’s proposed tax cuts, increased spending, protectionist agenda, and pressure on the Fed to maintain artificially low rates could have profound implications for the US dollar’s reserve currency status.
-With America’s interest payments on its $33 trillion debt now exceeding defense spending at $763 billion annually, international confidence in the greenback is somewhat undermined.
+With America’s interest payments on its nearly $36 trillion debt now exceeding defence spending at $763 billion annually, international confidence in the greenback is somewhat undermined.
 Market participants are already pricing in significantly higher long-term rates, suggesting growing skepticism about the sustainability of such policies.

 The proposed mass deportation of workers, combined with aggressive reshoring policies, threatens to create inflationary pressures that could destabilise existing trade finance arrangements.
 Previous experience suggests the Fed’s independence might be compromised under political pressure, as evidenced by Powell’s 2019 policy shift following presidential criticism.